microsoft/openjdk-aarch64/README.md

 -	Cygwin
 -	Boot and build JDK:
     - To build JDK 11 for ARM64, x86/x64 JDK 11 binaries are needed.
     - To build the latest JDK for ARM64, x86/x64 binaries of one of the latest 3 JDK versions are needed.
-At the time of writing (Feb 2022) one can use either JDK 17, 18 or 19 (not yet released).
+At the time of writing (June 2022) one can use either JDK 17, 18 or 19 (not yet released).
     - These binaries can be obtained from any vendor.

 ### Building the latest JDK